Ahrefs Site Audit: Comprehensive Guide

 Reading Audit Results

-To improve your site’s technical health, focus on three main areas: Health Score, Issue Types, and Crawl Data.
+Once your audit is complete, Ahrefs presents the data in a clear dashboard.
+To improve your site’s health, focus on your Health Score, understand the Issue Types, and review the Crawl Data.

 Health Score Explained